ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 # Operational Considerations {#operational-capabilities}

-PDA protocols have inherent constraints derived from the tradeoff between privacy guarantees and computational complexity.
+PPM protocols have inherent constraints derived from the tradeoff between privacy guarantees and computational complexity.
 These tradeoffs influence how applications may choose to utilize services implementing the specification.